IARCbioinfo/mutspec/docs/mutspec_annot.md

 For MuTect and MuTect2 output files, only confident calls are considered as other calls are very likely to be dubious calls or artefacts.
 Variants containing the string REJECT in the judgement column or not passing MuTect2 filters are not annotated and excluded from MutSpect-Annot output.

 For COSMIC and ICGC files, variants are reported on several transcripts.
-These duplicate variants need to be remove before annotated the file.
+These duplicate variants need to be removed before annotating the file.

 #### Output